 Our business is to provide international marine drybulk transportation services by operating vessels in the drybulk sector of the shipping industry.
-As of January 31, 2010 our fleet consisted of 13 drybulk vessels, and we had newbuild contracts for an additional six vessels with an aggregate capacity of 730,000 dwt.
+As of February 20, 2011 our fleet consisted of 16 drybulk vessels, and we had newbuild contracts for an additional nine vessels with an aggregate capacity of 2,387,800 dwt.
 We deploy our vessels on a mix of period time and spot charters according to our assessment of market conditions, adjusting the mix of these charters to take advantage of the relatively stable cash flow and high utilization rates associated with period time charters or to profit from attractive spot charter rates during periods of strong charter market conditions.
-As of January 31, 2010, our fleet was comprised of 12 vessels employed on period time charters and one vessel employed on a spot charter.
-We believe our customers, some of which have been chartering our vessels or vessels of our predecessor for over 20 years, enter into period time and spot charters with us because of the quality of our young and modern vessels and our record of safe and efficient operations.
+As of February 20, 2011, 15 out of 16 vessels in our fleet were employed on period time charters.
+We believe our customers, some of which have been chartering our vessels or vessels of our predecessor for over 21 years, enter into period time and spot charters with us because of the quality of our young and modern vessels and our record of safe and efficient operations.

-The average number of vessels in our fleet for the years ended December 31, 2007, 2008 and 2009 was 10.7, 11.1 and 13.2, respectively.
+The average number of vessels in our fleet for the years ended December 31, 2008, 2009 and 2010 was 11.1, 13.2 and 14.6 respectively.

-After delivery of our contracted newbuilds, our drybulk fleet will consist of 19 vessels and will have an aggregate carrying capacity of 1,807,900 dwt, assuming we do not acquire any additional vessels or dispose of any of our vessels.
+After delivery of our contracted newbuilds, our drybulk fleet will consist of 25 vessels and will have an aggregate carrying capacity of 2,387,800 dwt, assuming we do not acquire any additional vessels or dispose of any of our vessels.